 Noted Spaces: D.A.
 Dorsey House, Historic Ward Rooming House, Historic Baptist Church, Center for Black Innovation, African Heritage Cultural Arts Center, Virginia Key Beach, Cape Florida Lighthouse (Salt Water Railroad), Lakay Mural, Betty T. Ferguson Recreational Complex, The Arc OLCDC, Bahamian Homes (Coconut Grove), Joe Celestin Center, and Historic Hampton House.

 In our 2022 program, we excitedly announced the launch of the Racial Equity Video Anthology, a community resource to elevate the work and voices of racial justice leaders and groups in Miami and distill insights learned by The Miami Foundation.
-Please dive in and enjoy the treasure trove of materials, we hope it sparks a conversation and compels you to share it far and wide.
+Please dive in and enjoy the treasure trove of materials.
+We hope it sparks a conversation and compels you to share it far and wide.els you to share it far and wide.

 The Miami Foundation has been hosting the State of Black Philanthropy for eight years, honoring the impact of Black leadership and generosity, celebrating organizations and individuals working to support Black communities, and addressing systemic racism in Miami.
-Each year, the well-attended event convenes 300 community champions, nonprofit leaders, and philanthropists, with a particular focus on those most deeply invested in the strength of Miami’s Black community.
+This event convenes community champions, nonprofit leaders, and philanthropists each year, focusing on those most deeply invested in the strength of Miami’s Black community.
 Each year the Foundation emphasizes its deepened and sustained commitment to the Black community with exciting programmatic announcements.
 In 2021 and 2022, we hosted the event virtually, reaching thousands of viewers online.
 Watch the 2022 State of Black Philanthropy, Build Momentum, below.